 How Cold Will it Be?

 The first thing to do is figure out how cold it will be.
 Don’t just look at the weather forecast for your city – the temperatures can be MUCH colder in the mountains.
-Try checking the weather forecast for a nearby ski resort.
-Or use mountain-forecast.com to find the forecast for a peak near the area you plan to hike or snowshoe.
+Use my picks for The Best Weather Apps for Hiking to get a better idea of the forecast on the trails.

 In my hometown of Vancouver, BC (that’s in Canada!) our winters are typically not that cold: temperatures between +5C and -10C (41F and 14F) in the mountains are pretty typical.
 In that climate, as long as you are moving and not taking long breaks, you won’t need any Everest expedition-level super warm clothing.
 If you are heading out in colder temperatures, you will obviously need warmer clothing.